CL614/frameworks_and_languages_module/technical_report.md

 ### Middleware

 Express offers modular and reusable middleware, such as CORS (Cross-Origin Resource Sharing), allowing for cross-origin resource sharing .
+Express.js (2024)
 ```javascript
 const cors = require('cors');
 app.use(cors());
 ```
 Once installed, only two lines of code are required for CORS to run in Express, as shown in the provided snippet.

 CORS (Cross-Origin Resource Sharing) is a browser-friendly security feature that allows access to APIs from different origins.
-Without CORS, access to the site may be blocked due to default browser behaviors that follow the same-origin policy.
+Without CORS, access to the site may be blocked due to default browser behaviors that follow the same-origin policy Mardan (n.d.).
 This policy restricts web pages from making requests to a different domain than the one that served the web page, causing cross-domain requests to fail.
-CORS allows for these cross-domain requests to occur securely.
+CORS allows for these cross-domain requests to occur securely.Express.js (2024)

 ### URL Routing

 Routing is the mechanism by which an application responds to client requests to specific endpoints using HTTP request methods such as GET, POST, DELETE, and others.
 In Express, routing is achieved through these HTTP methods, enabling the app to listen for requests and invoke the appropriate function when a match is found.
+Express.js (2024)
 ```javascript
 app.get('/items', (req, res) => {
   res.status(200).json(Object.values(ITEM));
 });
 ```
 Routing establishes a direct communication pathway between the server and the client, selecting the optimal route based on predetermined rules.
 This ensures that communication paths are straightforward and efficient, reducing latency for the user.
 Efficient routing helps minimize network communication failures, which can occur when sites take a long time to load, thereby enhancing the overall user experience.
+Express.js (2024)

 ### Error Handling
 Express includes a default error handler built in.
 This handler captures and processes errors that occur both synchronously and asynchronously.
 As a middleware function, it can be added to the end of the function stack, ensuring that any unhandled errors are caught and appropriately managed.
+Express.js (2024)
 ```javascript
  app.get('/', (req, res) => {
   throw new Error('BROKEN');
 });
 ```
 Having a built-in default error handling system allows errors to be detected and reported efficiently, facilitating more effective debugging.
 This built-in feature also reduces the need for additional lines of code, streamlining the development process and maintaining cleaner code.
+Mardan (n.d.)

 Server Language Features
 -----------------------

 ### Dynamic Typing

 JavaScript’s dynamic typing allows variables to be declared without specifying a variable type (e.g., String, int).
 At runtime, the program assigns a type to a variable based on its current value.
 This flexibility enables more concise and adaptable coding, as variables can hold different types of values over their lifetime without explicit type declarations.
+Mozilla Developer Network (2024)
 ```javascript
 ITEM = {};
 ```
 Not having to explicitly declare a variable type simplifies development, enabling developers to write more concise and flexible code.
 Dynamic typing allows variables to be assigned different types of values throughout their lifecycle.
 This means that a variable initially holding a number could later be reassigned to a string or an object, accommodating varying data needs without requiring type conversion or declarations.
 This flexibility streamlines code development and maintenance, as developers can focus on functionality rather than managing type constraints.
+Mozilla Developer Network (2024)

 ### Const
 In JavaScript, the `const` keyword is used to declare a variable whose value cannot be reassigned after its initial assignment.
 This immutability helps maintain predictability in code by preventing accidental changes to the variable's value.
 Using `const` is ideal for variables that should remain constant throughout the program, enhancing code reliability and readability.
 By clearly indicating that a variable's value is intended to remain unchanged, `const` helps prevent bugs related to unintended reassignment and ensures that the variable's integrity is preserved.
+FreeCodeCamp (2019)
 ```javascript
 const app = express();
 const port = 8000;
 ```
 Using the keyword Const makes code more predictable and less likely to succumb to bugs.
 Const also saves the program some time when it compiles as it does not have to figure out whether the value is to be changed.
+FreeCodeCamp (2019)

 Client Framework Features
 -------------------------

 ### Virtual DOM

 Vue.js employs a virtual DOM to enhance performance and optimize updates.
 When changes are made to the application state, Vue.js first updates a virtual representation of the DOM rather than the actual DOM.
 This virtual DOM is a lightweight copy of the real DOM that reflects the current state of the application.
+Vue.js (2024)

 Here’s how it works: